-- Comfort positions/clinical holds - Talk to your child about the procedure beforehand, using age www.cfwa.org.au appropriate information and language.
+- Comfort positions/clinical holds - Talking to your child about the procedure beforehand, using age appropriate information and language.
 This can help your child feel prepared and in control.
+Social stories can be helpful. - Topical agents to numb the skin and minimise pain e.g. EMLA cream. - Distraction techniques such as bubbles, music, singing favourite songs, playing with toys, iPhone with games or shows etc - Visualisation/imagery techniques

-- Topical agents to numb the skin and minimise pain e.g. EMLA cream. - Distraction techniques such as bubbles, music, singing favourite songs, playing with toys, iPhone with games or shows etc. - Visualisation/imagery techniques. - Deep breathing exercises. - Progressive muscle relaxation, such as tensing and relaxing different groups of muscles.
+- Deep breathing exercises. - Progressive muscle relaxation, such as tensing and relaxing different groups of muscles.

-Where to Seek Help
+Where to seek help